vbrabandt2005/General-Scripts/UpdateMe/README.md

 **UpdateMe** is a simple shell script which detects what OS it's running on and proceeds to run the commands to update (& upgrade) the system.

+- Note: cleaning and making it shorter is my next task

 ## Support

 - [**Debian**](https://www.debian.org)/[**Ubuntu**](https://ubuntu.com/desktop)-based distros